typelevel/fs2/concurrency-primitives.md

 The program ends after 15 seconds when the signal interrupts the publishing of more events given that the final streaming merge halts on the end of its left stream (the publisher).

 ```
-- Subscriber #1 should receive 15 events + the initial empty event
+- Subscriber #1 should receive 15 events
 - Subscriber #2 should receive 10 events
 - Subscriber #3 should receive 5 events
 - Publisher sends Quit event